 Passed in late December 2019, there were several provisions in the Setting Every Community Up for Retirement Enhancement Act (SECURE Act) that affected retirement plans.

-If you’re a SMC subscriber, click here to access this SMC Alert.
+If you’re a Sovereign Confidential subscriber, click here to access this SMC Alert.

 Individual Retirement Arrangements (IRAs) were established by the 1974 Employee Retirement Income Security Act (ERISA).